Sugar, corn syrup face off over 'natural' claims in U.S. trial

-LOS ANGELES (Reuters) - Corn refiners cannot “make stuff up” and claim that high fructose corn syrup is the same as sugar, an attorney for big sugar processors said in court on Wednesday.
+LOS ANGELES (Reuters) - Corn refiners cannot “make stuff up” and claim that high fructose corn syrup is the equivalent of sugar, an attorney for big sugar processors said in court on Wednesday.

-Lawyers delivered opening statements in a trial pitting sugar processors against major corn refiners including Archer Daniels Midland Co and Cargill Inc [CARG.UL].
-The billion-dollar lawsuit could shape how consumers view two bitter foes in a deteriorating U.S. sweetener market.
+Opening statements began in a lawsuit pitting sugar processors against major corn refiners including Archer Daniels Midland Co and Cargill Inc. The billion-dollar lawsuit could shape how consumers view two bitter foes in a deteriorating U.S. sweetener market.

 Several sugar refiners including global leader ASR Group sued in 2011, alleging that a corn trade group’s ad campaign describing high fructose corn syrup as “corn sugar” and “natural” was false.
 The corn refiners countersued, saying the Sugar Association falsely claimed in its newsletter that corn syrup causes obesity and cancer.